pixelpump/Ai-Interview-Assistant-Python/README.md

 4. Click the "Start Listening" button to begin.

-5. Ask your question clearly.
-The application will process your speech and display the question.
+5. If you sk your question clearly, the application will process your speech and display the question.

 6. The AI will generate a response, which will be displayed in text and spoken aloud.